 Do you know what historic corner this is?
 Does the installment of a North American chain cafe here signify the beginning of the end for San Telmo‘s unique character?
 Let us know on the Wander-Argentina Facebook page.

-The corner of Defensa and Humberto Primo, at the very heart of the San Telmo Fair, is the capital of tango as a commodity on Sundays.
-There is often a tango performance here but once you push past the crowds to see what’s going on, you may wonder what all the fuss is about.
-Although the older couple dancing a typical salon-type tango have certainly earned their stripes, they dance on a very tiny platform and do it for the camera.
-If you really aren’t interested in tango but are obliged to get a picture to show your tango-crazed aunt, head to this intersection to get your snaps.
+There is often a tango performance here, but once you push past the crowds to see what’s going on, you may wonder what all the fuss is about.
+An older couple who dance tango here dance a typical salon-type tango and have certainly earned their stripes.
+They dance on a very tiny platform and display subtle moves that the young flashy dancer haven’t yet finessed.

 All around San Telmo on Sundays you may stumble across ‘tango posses’ staging spontaneous milongas (dance gatherings) in any given public space.
 Often there is a group of dancers on the corner of Defensa Street and San Juan Avenue.

 Every other day of the week besides Sunday during the day, there is usually a live performance in Plaza Dorrego by anyone of a number of professional duos who perform for tips.